flatmapthatshit/Render96ex_macOS/README.md

 You can change the keybindings by editing the `sm64config.txt` file or accessing the in-game controls menu.

-Here's an example in which Xbox Controller's left and right bumpers are mapped to Nintendo 64's `R` bumper, while Xbox Controller's left and right triggers aer mapped to `Z`.
+Here's an example in which Xbox Controller's left and right bumpers are mapped to Nintendo 64's `R` bumper, while Xbox Controller's left and right triggers are mapped to `Z`.

 ```
 key_l 002a 1104 ffff